Anatomy of the Stomach

 Serosa.
 The serosa is the last and outermost layer.
 It is the lining that wraps around the stomach to confine it.

 After food has been chewed and swallowed, it enters the stomach from the food pipe (esophagus).
 At this point, pepsin and hydrochloric acid are released and the muscles in the stomach lining create a rippling motion, which combines the food with the digestive juices.
-After about two to three hours, partially digested food moves into the small intestine, where it is broken down further and absorbed into the body.
+After about 2 to 3 hours, partially digested food moves into the small intestine, where it is broken down further and absorbed into the body.